TheLukaDragar/UNI-LJ-VRA/code/ReadMe.md

 ### 3.1.1: Data
 `RandomSeqFaceFramesDataset`from `dataset_tool.py` processes each video in the dataset by randomly selecting a sequence of frames with a specified length(`seq_len=5`).
-The chosen sequence originates from a random starting point within the video.
-It returns these seqences with the coresponding MOS labels.
+The chosen sequence originates from a random starting point within the video. each frame is then transformed according to the specified transforms for the model.
+Finally it returns these seqences with the coresponding MOS labels.

 The dataset is then randomly split into train, validation and test sets.
 - Train: 70%